Growing up as a Hindu in a predominantly Hindu neighbourhood, I shouldn’t have been exposed to Christmas as much – especially in the 80s.

 And the other best thing for me for Christmas is that Facebook is filled with good wishes, happy videos and the TV news is filled with heart-warming stories of people who are generous and find a way to include others in their celebration.

-We have a tree this time, giftspresents (which I always overdo and buy lots), board games, Christmas movies and the works.
+We have a tree this time, presents (which I always overdo and buy lots), board games, Christmas movies and the works.
 And I have a nephew (and soon to be two) who loves to read books with me and loves the Big Tree in his house with baubles, surely I’m going to be celebrating as many Christmases I could with them.
 A great time for mulled wine (which I love), cooking food for a big group, singing songs (out of tune) and enjoying the company of people you love.

 I think I get it.
 It’s not very different from Diwali, except for the absence of presents and tree, and with firecrackers – it is about families and friends coming together, good food and making merry with the people you love and care about.
 The trimmings are different across the religions and countries and communities, the food on the table is different – but the love and cheer – that crosses all boundaries.